-Disc osteophyte treatments
+Disc osteophyte complex — treatments

-Treatment for disc osteophytes
+Treatment for disc osteophyte complex

-At Laser Spine Institute, our orthopedic surgeons are skilled at removing disc osteophytes using minimally invasive spine surgery that allows you to go home within a few hours of the procedure.
+At Laser Spine Institute, our board-certified surgeons+ can treat disc osteophyte complex using muscle-sparing techniques that allow for an outpatient procedure.
 Our decompression surgery helps many patients find relief by removing a small portion of the osteophyte causing your pain.
-However, if the disc in the spine is severely damaged and may cause instability and the development of more osteophytes, a stabilization surgery may be used to insert an artificial disc into the spine to stabilize it.
+However, if the disc in the spine is severely damaged and may cause instability and the development of more osteophytes, a stabilization surgery may be recommended, which is our minimally invasive approach to spinal fusion.
+Contact us today to learn more.

 We are happy to offer a free MRI review* to determine if you are a potential candidate for our minimally invasive spine surgery.